 Lynn Fowler is the leader of the Tax Team.
 Mr. Fowler focuses his practice on corporate and business tax law.
 He specializes in helping clients develop and implement tax-efficient strategies for varied business formation, financing, operations, and disposition transactions.
 Mr. Fowler has significant experience in advising clients to qualify for a variety of federal income tax credits.
 He has also been the lead tax advisor on numerous taxable and tax-free M&A transactions as well as a variety of other strategic corporate transactions.

-Mr. Fowler was listed in the 2018 and the nine years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business and he is listed in the 2017 edition as Band 1 in Georgia for Tax Law.
+Mr. Fowler was listed in the 2019 and the ten years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business and he is listed in the 2017 and 2019 editions as Band 1 in Georgia for Tax Law.
 He was recognized as a Georgia Trend "Legal Elite" for Taxes, Estates & Trusts Law in 2016 and the seven years immediately preceding.
 Mr. Fowler was listed in The Best Lawyers in America® for Tax Law in 2019 and the eight years immediately preceding.
-He was recognized as a Georgia "Super Lawyer" by Super Lawyers magazine in 2018 and the nine years immediately preceding.
+He was recognized as a Georgia "Super Lawyer" by Super Lawyers magazine in 2019 and the ten years immediately preceding.
 Mr. Fowler is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.